-The rationale of the Federal [Base-ball] case is that baseball is not trade or commerce, and it is submitted that the court's decision would have been quite the same had the facts shown that every ball park was located on a state line and the players had to pass from one state to another as they ran from first to second base.
+The rationale of the Federal [Base-ball] case is that baseball is not trade or commerce, and it is submitted that the court's decision would have been quite the same had the facts shown

-The judges, too, strained to find a graceful exit for Holmes with the common understanding that Federal Baseball had "decided that professional baseball was then neither 'commerce' nor 'interstate.""39 Justices like Sherman Minton and Felix Frankfurter would have accepted the result in Federal Baseball and applied it to other sports.
+The judges, too, strained to find a graceful exit for Holmes with the common understanding that Federal Baseball had "decided that professional baseball was then neither 'commerce' nor 'interstate."39 Justices like Sherman Minton40 and Felix Frankfurter41 would have accepted the result in Federal Baseball and applied it to other sports.
 Justices like William O. Douglas42 and William Brennan43 would have overruled it outright.
 Justices like Earl Warren44 and Tom Clark45 ultimately persuaded their Brethren to accept the holding of Federal Baseball but confine it to a single sport.
 Yet none of these judges questioned the prevailing reading of Holmes' opinion.
 Thus, when the Supreme Court last considered the question in Flood v.
-Kuhn, several Justices dissented, but none disputed Justice Blackmun's description of Federal Baseball as a dual holding that baseball "was not 'trade or commerce in the commonly-accepted use of those words' ... ; nor was it interstate, because the movement of ball clubs across state lines was merely 'incidental' to the business.
-1746
+Kuhn, several Justices dissented, but none disputed Justice Blackmun's description of Federal Baseball as a dual holding that baseball "was not 'trade or commerce in the commonly-accepted use of those words' . . . ; nor was it interstate, because the movement of ball clubs across state lines was merely 'incidental' to the business."46